Raymond Watson (artist): Publications

-In 2021 Raymond Watson featured in a art documentary film, Can Art Stop a Bullet?
+In 2021 Raymond Watson featured in an art documentary film, Can Art Stop a Bullet?
 Created by Australians Bill Kelly and Mark Street.
 The film was later published as book by the same title.

 In 2017 he wrote a book, title, Ireland versus Israel.
 This was published by Bill Drummond's publishing project Penkilnburn.

 In 2014 he produced a book on his artwork, titled: The Cell Was my Canvas In 2016 The Cell Was my Canvas was updated and translated into German, it is now available on line as an ebook.

 In 2010 the book Belfast Flags of Hope was published jointly by Raymond Watson and supported by the Thomas Devlin Fund.
 This publication outlined the process of an earlier phase of Flags of Hope project.